christopherobin/mage/lib/config/README.md

 # Configuration

 Configuration is hierarchical, and based upon the `NODE_ENV` environment variable.
 Configuration can be found in a number of places, and may be either JSON or YAML.
-In ascending importance:
+In **ascending** importance:

  1. Module `default` files
  2. Game `default` file
- 3. Personal configuration file.
+ 3. Personal configuration file

-These are loaded in order, so if a field exists in the game default configuration, and also in a module default configuration, then the game configuration wins.
+For example, if a field exists in the game default configuration, and also in a module default configuration, then the game configuration wins.

 ## Module default files